The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 With --databases

-you can specify the database SIRIUS should search in.
+we can specify the database CSI:FingerID should search in.
 Available are, among other

 pubchem